 - Give the panels away, perhaps using marketplace websites with a “free” section so interested parties can come and collect.

 - Pay for them to be disposed of as electronic waste.

 - Pay for them to be recycled.
-Currently, Adelaide’s Reclaim PV is the only company in Australia that recycles solar panels.
+Currently, Reclaim PV and PV Industries are the only companies in Australia that recycle solar panels.

 - Upcycle them into a table or other useful item and sell at markets or give to friends as cool eco gifts.

 There should be a legal and financial incentive to recycle PV panels, but there isn’t.
 It makes good financial and environmental sense to make the most of the material contained within them, and it shouldn’t be hard to incentivise larger businesses to change to solar with battery storage and reap the financial benefits.

 People who invest in solar systems do so to save money and cut emissions linked to a grid which is mostly supplied by coal-fired generation.
 An industry that supports the thoughtful disposal of modules and recycling of materials for repeat use will appeal to consumers and the planet.

 Diana Gosper is head of media and marketing at the Rainbow Power Company.